exceptionless/Website/content/news/2021/2021-02-22-how-to-debug-electron-apps.md

 });
 ```

-Note I added a log event that is sent to Exceptionless in the try and I catch the error and send that to Exceptionless in the catch.
+I added a log event that is sent to Exceptionless in the try and I catch the error and send that to Exceptionless in the catch.
 The beauty of this is we know when the event is successful, which is comforting, but we also know when it fails and why.
 This is important, because a failure here would be a silent failure in your app.

 Let's say the file path you think you're trying to write to does not exist after your Electron app is built and packaged (a common issue is that PATH variables exposed by default to applications can be different than what you use and have available in your development environment).
 If that path did not exist, the `writeFileSync` command would not work.
 You would have no idea why, and your users would only know it when they tried to fetch the file that should have been written.